Sultan Walad

+Sultan Walad was the eldest son of Jalal Al-Din Rumi, Persian poet.
 Sultan Walad's mother was Jowhar Khatun, daughter of the Lala Sharaf-ud-Din of Samarkand.
 The marriage took place in 623 AH (about 1226 AD), so Sultan Walad was born around 1227.

 Life and impact

 He was given the name of his grandfather Baha al-Din Walad.
 Jalal al-Din Rumi sent Sultan Walad and his brother Ala al-Din Muhammad to Aleppo and Damascus for Islamic studies.
-Sultan Walad was deeply trusted by Rumi, and it was him that Rumi sent to seek Shams Tabrizi after the disappearance of Shams.
+Sultan Walad sent Rumi, to seek Shams Tabrizi, who had disappeared.

 Sultan Walad married the daughter of Salah al-Din Zarkub, Fatima Khatun.
-He had two daughters by her and one son (Jalal Ali-Din Arif).
-Sultan Walad at the insistence of his entourage, took up the succession which, at his father's death, he had declined in favour of Husam Al-Din.
+He had two daughters by her and one son, Jalal al-Din Arif.

-With Sultan Walad, the Mawlawiya order starts in the true sense of the word, since he gathered the followers (Murids) of his father around himself and organized the order.
-He also erected a mausoleum for his father, which also became the center of his order.
-He died at the advanced age of nearly ninety years on 10 Radjab 712/12 November 1312 in Konya and was buried next to his father.
-For nearly fifty years he had lived in the shadow of his famous father, whose personality had determined the life and work of his son even beyond his death.
+He erected a mausoleum for his father, which also became the center of his order.
+He died at the age of nearly ninety years on 10 Radjab 712/12 November 1312 in Konya and was buried next to his father.